kvasilaky/InverseProblem/README.md

 # InverseProblem

-# Intended to provide more stable regularization than Lasso or Ridge
+*Intended to provide more stable regularization than Lasso or Ridge.*

 ip.optimalk(A) #this will print out optimal k